In accordance with ASIC requirements, below is the information which will assist you in understanding key details about AxiTrader.

 A diagrammatic explanation of the above exists further down the page.

-In order to establish that an individual has had sufficient trading experience, potential clients must prove all of the following.
-That they:
+In order to establish that an individual has had appropriate experience, account applicants must be able to demonstrate all of the following.
+That they have:

 If a potential client fails to completely satisfy all three of the above criteria, then they either attempt the quiz (part 2) or attend a training course (part 3)